fastrgv/AdaGate/README.md

 ------------------------------------------------------------
 ### controller settings
 If the need arises, copy the file "default_settings.txt" to "settings.txt".
-Then you can manually edit the integers that define the key-bindings or the floats that define the sensitivities.
+Then you can manually edit the integers that define the button-bindings or the floats that define the sensitivity.

 ------------------------------------------------------------